 4 things every homebuyer needs to know about this spring’s housing market

-Maybe you’re a renter who wants to start building something permanent (in the form of home equity that’s been growing at a pretty rapid rate).
+Maybe you’re a renter who wants to start building something permanent (in the form of home equity that’s been growing at an astonishing rate).
 Or perhaps you already own a house and are ready to swap out your starter for your family’s forever place.

-Even with recent economic shifts, market factors show there’s no need to put your dreams on hold.
+Even with the economic changes of 2020, market factors show there’s no need to put your dreams on hold.
 In fact, the latest report from ShowingTime, a supplier of real estate showing management technology, found that winter homebuyers never hibernated.
 Springtime buyer activity has climbed even higher, showing an incredible 111.3-percent year-over-year traffic increase.

 In a market this hot, there are many advantages to buying now instead of later:

 1. Housing prices will keep going up.

-Based on CoreLogic’s latest U.S. Home Price Insights report, housing prices have appreciated 4 percent in the last 12 months alone.
-And, the report projects that home prices will not drop but should continue to rise at a slight increase.
+Based on CoreLogic’s latest U.S. Home Price Insights report, housing prices have appreciated 10 percent in the last 12 months alone.
+And, the report projects that home prices will not drop but should continue to increase by more than 3 percent.

-Multiple experts say home price increases may be slower than what was previously anticipated, but growth still shouldn’t hit negative levels.
+Some housing experts say home prices may rise more than that — as much as a 5.7-percent increase.
 If you’re ready to buy a home, it may cost more to wait.

-Click here to connect with a local loan officer who knows the ins and outs of today’s market and can help you close on your mortgage remotely.
+Click here to connect with a local loan officer who knows the ins and outs of today’s market and can help you close fast.

 2. Mortgage rates are currently low.

 Mortgage rates have a direct impact on your monthly payment.
-That’s why waiting to purchase until next year is a gamble: Rates could be higher, causing your monthly housing cost to automatically increase.
+That’s why waiting to purchase until later in the year is a gamble: Rates are inching upward, which causes your monthly housing cost to automatically increase.